This accessibility statement applies to content published on www.lgo.org.uk

 - Where we have embedded videos on our website that cannot be viewed at 400% without scrolling in multiple directions, we have provided links to watch them on the host’s website (Vimeo) and users also have the option to watch them in full screen mode.

 We will regularly review this statement and update this page when issues are fixed.

 Preparation of this accessibility statement

-- including in the sample most of the common page templates used on our website
+- including most of the common page templates used on our website

-The website was then tested on 14 April 2021, and then again on 20 February 2023, by the Central Digital and Data Office (part of the Cabinet Office) as part of its role in monitoring the adherence to the accessibility regulations.
-This resulted in a number of further improvements being made to the accessibility of this website.
+The website was tested on 14 April 2021, and then again on 20 February 2023, by the Central Digital and Data Office (part of the Cabinet Office) as part of its role in monitoring the adherence to the accessibility regulations.
+These audits resulted in a number of further improvements being made to the accessibility of this website.
 After the last audit we also installed a new website accessibility tool, Recite Me, to provide additional accessibility customisation for our website users without having to download their own software.